tlricherson/dataacademy/2-Frame Questions and Find Data.md

 * What are the characteristics of students who do not complete high school in our district?

 ## Data sources and strategies ##
+Use this [guide to frame your inquiry process](https://github.com/tlricherson/dataacademy/blob/master/documents/Find%20Data.pdf).
+It's okay if your question isn't perfect, or if you end up starting over.
+This process is rarely a straight line.

 ### Skyward ###
 #### TOSAs, instructional facilitators, et al. ####
 * [Basic data mining](https://github.com/tlricherson/dataacademy/blob/master/documents/Basic%20Data%20Mining.pdf)